geerteltink/geert.elt.ink/data/posts/2015-12-12-setup-doctrine-for-zend-expressive.md

 More info on how to use the cache can be found in the [doctrine docs](https://doctrine-orm.readthedocs.org/projects/doctrine-orm/en/latest/reference/caching.html).

-## Doctrine from the cli
+## Doctrine Console

-Doctrine has very useful commands from the cli.
+The Doctrine Console is a very useful command line interface tool.
 However it doesn't work out of the box.
-Doctine needs to figure out how to setup the entity manager with the right configuration.
-Fortenatly this is easily done by pcreating ``cli-config.php`` in the project root.
+Doctine needs to know how to setup the entity manager with the right configuration.
+Fortunately this is easily done by creating the file ``cli-config.php`` in the project root.

 ```php
 <?php // cli-config.php